 8. Cayuga Lake

-Cayuga Lake is the longest of the Finger Lakes, stretching 38 miles, and is the only Finger Lake with lighthouses.
-The north end is an hour’s drive from Rochester, and a two-hour drive around the lake will take you through Seneca Falls, Ithaca, Aurora, and Union Springs.
-The area is known for its gorges and streams, with Taughannock Falls State Park offering a beautiful waterfall and a swimming beach.
-Other popular spots to access the lake include Cayuga Lake State Park, Long Point State Park, and Stewart Park in Ithaca.
-The region is also home to many wineries with stunning lake views.
+Cayuga Lake, 38 miles long, is the longest of the Finger Lakes and the only one with lighthouses.
+It takes about an hour to drive from Rochester to the north end, and a two-hour drive around the lake will take you through Seneca Falls, Aurora, Union Springs, and Ithaca.
+The area is renowned for its gorges and streams.
+Taughannock Falls State Park offers a stunning waterfall and a swimming beach.
+Other popular spots to access the lake include Cayuga Lake State Park on the west, Long Point State Park on the east, and Stewart Park on the south end in Ithaca.
+The region is also home to many wineries offering breathtaking lake views.

 Seneca Falls, on historic Route 5 and 20, is the birthplace of the Women’s Rights movement and is the inspiration for It’s a Wonderful Life.